hnordquist/INCC6/readme.txt

 3. A "bare" database has been provided for your use.
 It is named "incc6.sqlite"
 4. If for any reason INCC6 Beta Release stops working, you may opt to restore this default database by running the "reset.bat" batch file

+KNOWN ISSUES:

+MCA-527 list mode file processing is implemented, but data collection support is not.
+Many dialogs from INCC 5.* are not fully implemented.
+This is beta release software, many issues missing features are known to exist.

+CONTACT:

+Please use direct email to j.longo@iaea.org or heather@lanl.gov for support and issue reporting.